bobkubista/examples/README.md

 - Rest IT with jersey on the rest interface
 - Front end tests with cucumber and selinium
 - Always regression test
-- On proxies, only smoke test
+- On proxies, only smoke test, maybe use https://github.com/mkotsur/restito
 - Pre-flight test is does it deploy and do you get rest definition or index page

 - If no state, then default methodes in interfaces